cmu-delphi/delphi-epidata/docs/symptom-survey/index.md

 * Acronym form: "Delphi US CTIS"

-Prior to July 2021, the survey was known as the COVID Symptom Survey (CSS), and some older documentation and publication may still refer to this name.
+Prior to July 2021, the survey was known as the COVID Symptom Survey (CSS), and some older documentation and publications may still refer to this name.
 We prefer that new publications and materials refer to the new name.